benedom/SwiftyCrop/README.md

 - `circle`
 - `square`

 This is only the shape of the mask the user will see when cropping the image.
-The resulting, cropped image will always be a square.
+The resulting, cropped image will always be a square by default.
+You can override this using a configuration.

 You can also configure `SwiftyCropView` by passing a `SwiftyCropConfiguration`.
 A configuration has the following properties: